fusheng1990/CarND-LaneLines-P1/writeup.md

 1. One potential shortcoming would be what would happen when the line is not a stright line.
 The line is still keep stright.

-２. Sometimes, the line is not identified.
+２. Sometimes, the line is not identified. the drawed line is flickered.

 ### 3. Suggest possible improvements to your pipeline

-1. The size of the line is too big, and the region of intetest would include some cars.
+1. The size of the line is too big, and the region of intetest would include some cars, which is unwanted.